Spencer Steer Player Props: Reds vs. Giants

-On Wednesday, Spencer Steer (.286 on-base percentage in past 10 games, 77 points below season-long percentage) and the Cincinnati Reds play the San Francisco Giants, whose starting pitcher will be Ross Stripling.
-First pitch is at 7:10 PM ET.
+Spencer Steer -- with an on-base percentage of .175 in his past 10 games, 185 points lower than his season-long percentage -- will be in action for the Cincinnati Reds against the San Francisco Giants, with Alex Cobb on the mound, on July 20 at 12:35 PM ET.

-He strung together two hits (going 2-for-5) in his last appearance against the Giants.
+He had a hitless performance in his previous game (0-for-3) against the Giants.

 Spencer Steer Game Info & Props vs. the Giants